Benjamin-C/BreadboardBuddy/README.md

 Handles aliases for pins.
 The first field is either `D` or `A` to specify if you are using a digital or an analog pin.
 The second field is the new name for that pin.
 Names may only contain letters and numbers, and must contain at least one letter.
 If the pin is specified by name, the pin will be renamed.
 If queried by number, the name of that pin is returned.
 If queried by name, the number of that pin is returned.

 ### Digital
 The digital command interacts with digital pins.
-The field is the value to set. `HIGH`,`1`,`ON`, and `TRUE` all set the output of an output pin to high or 100% duty cycle if it is PWM. `LOW`,`0`,`OFF` and `FALSE` set the output to low or 0% duty cycle.
+The field is the value to set.
+Setting a PWM pin to high or low will result in 100% or 0% duty cycle respectively.
 Attempting to set input pins has no effect.
 Querying output pins returns their set value.
 Querying input pins returns the value read from that pin.
+The result of the query will be `H`, `L`, or `0.###`

 ### Analog
 Queries analog pins.
 The Analog command is always assumed to be a query.
+The result of the query will be `0.###`

 ### Read
+Reads the value of one or more pins.
+You can mix analog and digital pins.
+The Read command is always assumed to be a query.
+The result of the query will be `H`, `L`, or `0.###`

+### Binary
+Gets the digital value of pins.
+The result will be `0` or `1`.
+If an analog pin is specified, the output will be `0` if the voltage is less than half, `1` otherwise.
+This command can also be used to set the value of digital pins; in this case it will be treated as an alias of the Digital command.

 # The Power System